In this post, Matrix alumni and current Matrix teacher Kim Nguyen gives her hacks for getting into medicine.

 UMAT tests skills not knowledge and you cannot acquire these skills overnight by cramming.
 Thus, the best way to approach UMAT preparation is to start months in advance and develop your skills over time and have a good grasp of the techniques without the pressure of exams.

 ● Question-specific drills.
-These were offered by the Matrix UMAT course, and I did them for four to five months before UMAT.
+These are offered by the Matrix UCAT course, and I did them for four to five months before UMAT.
 This allowed me to hone in on my weaker question types, such as “pick the middle” and “moving boxes.”
 I saw these as mini-games and, since they only took up 15-20 minutes per drill, they were something I could fit into my daily schedule when I was procrastinating or travelling on the train.

 ● Exam papers.
 This was quite a commitment because it not only required the three hours to do the exam but I would also devote at least two more hours towards the feedback process and going through each question understanding either how I had gotten it wrong or right.
 I began doing exam papers two months before the UMAT exam and on a regular fortnightly basis.

 Balancing UMAT preparation goes back to the importance of planned study.
 In planning your study, you can see exactly how much time is devoted to both UMAT and trial preparation.
 If you designate a time specifically to do UMAT preparation, for instance, 5 hours to go through a UMAT paper, then you are less likely to procrastinate.

 You need to approach each of the tested capability with different mindsets:

 To get a sense for this, you should look at these blog posts.
 These were a great help for approaching specific question types:

 There is so much content, but it is super interesting and relevant to my future path.
 This is why you need to have a genuine interest in medicine and the right motivations as the medicine degree can be very demanding on time and effort and same goes for the medical profession.